batra-mlp-lab/WAY/README.md

-# WAY
-Where are you?
-Dataset.
-Code for the Localization from Embodied Dialog Task using a LingUNet-Skip Model
+# Where Are You?
+(WAY) Localization from Embodied Dialog

 This repository is the official implementation of [Where Are You?
 Localizaiton from Embodied Dialog] https://arxiv.org/abs/2011.08277